JaneliaSciComp/BatchedBLAS.jl/README.md

-Nvidia only provides batched versions of the BLAS `gemm` and `trsm` functions.
+Nvidia only provides batched versions of the BLAS `gemv`, `gemm`, and `trsm` functions.
 Further, they only support floating point, and alpha and beta can only be scalars.
 BatchedBLAS.jl extends support for batched arrays by (currently) providing batched versions of `dot`, `gemv`, `symv`, `spmv`, `ger`, `syr`, and `spr` that work with arrays of AbstractFloats and Integers, and scaling coefficients which can be scalars or Vectors.

 In addition to the type flexibility, there is a performance benefit for symmetric and packed symmetric matrices, where execution times for `syr`